GNOME/pango/README.md

 with different font backends.
 There are three basic backends, with multiple options for rendering with each.

-- Client-side fonts using the FreeType and FontConfig libraries.
+- Client-side fonts using the FreeType and FontConfig libraries
-  Rendering can be with with Cairo or Xft libraries, or directly to an in-memory buffer with no additional libraries.
-- Native fonts on Microsoft Windows.
-Rendering can be done via Cairo or directly using the native Win32 API.
+- Native fonts on Microsoft Windows
-- Native fonts on MacOS X with the CoreText framework, rendering via Cairo.
+- Native fonts on MacOS with the CoreText framework

 The integration of Pango with [Cairo](https://cairographics.org) provides a complete solution with high quality text handling and